sec-bit/mle-pcs/fri/fri-proximity-gap.md

 It can be seen that the increase of $\delta$ causes $\epsilon$ to increase and $(1 - \delta)^{\kappa}$ to decrease.
 In practice, $\epsilon$ is very small, and $(1 - \delta)^{\kappa}$ accounts for a larger proportion in the whole sum, so the overall will still decrease, which means that for the entire FRI protocol, the soundness decreases, indicating that it will be more secure.

 The above analysis is from the perspective of soundness.
-The video [Proximity Gaps & Applications to Succinct Proofs](https://www.youtube.com/watch?v=8AMiZdWA1eM) also mentions a point that the increase of $\delta$ will make the corresponding Correlated Agreement related conclusions weaker, which is not a good thing.
+The video [Proximity Gaps & Applications to Succinct Proofs](https://www.youtube.com/watch?v=8AMiZdWA1eM) also mentions a point that the increase of $\delta$ will make the corresponding Correlated Agreement related conclusions weaker.
+Correlated Agreement is a stronger conclusion than Proximity Gaps (so far, their equivalence has not been proven).
 Let's introduce the Correlated Agreement conclusion below.

 ## Correlated Agreement